Ensembl/ensembl-compara/README.md

 dependencies](https://github.com/Ensembl/ensembl/blob/HEAD/cpanfile) and
 [ours](cpanfile).

-## HAL alignments and progressiveCactus
+## HAL alignments and progressive-Cactus

 If working with HAL files, additional setup is required.
+There are two ways of installing the dependencies.

+### Complete installation of progressive-Cactus

-First, install progressiveCactus:
+First, install progressive-Cactus:

 	git clone https://github.com/glennhickey/progressiveCactus.git
 	cd progressiveCactus